 The world of printing is entering a new dimension.

-The proliferation of three-dimensional visual software -- tied to solid modeling and architectural applications as well as interest in cyber games and virtual communities such as Second Life
+The proliferation of three-dimensional visual software -- tied to solid modeling and architectural applications as well as interest in cyber games and virtual communities such as Second Life -- has sparked an interest in technology that can output this content.
+In effect, more businesses are seeking ways to render 3-D models not just on the computer screen but in the real world.

 Until recently, the means to do this came in the form of 3-D printers, priced starting at about $20,000 at the entry level.
 Traditional customers have included service bureaus and larger companies that had the wherewithal to make a substantial capital investment.
 But several hardware companies are now bringing 3-D printers to a broader audience of small businesses and educational institutions.
 The logical route to market for these products is the traditional computer-aided design (CAD) or modeling value-added reseller (VAR), a technology solution provider interested in helping clients implement rapid prototyping technology.